Sohett/vue-googlemaps-address-autocomplete/readme.md

 4. Component is used as such
   `<address-autocomplete>` component that exposes:
-    a.
-The `:ref` as `addressAutocompleteRef`.
+  1. The `:ref` as `addressAutocompleteRef`.
 Required!
-    b.
-A `loadGoogleMapsScript` method to asynchronously load the GoogleMaps script only when you decide it (ie: when user touches the input).
+  2. A `loadGoogleMapsScript` method to asynchronously load the GoogleMaps script only when you decide it (ie: when user touches the input).
   ```
   <template>
     <address-autocomplete